demisto/content/Packs/Core/Playbooks/playbook-NGFW_Scan_README.md

 Important playbook inputs you should pay attention to:

-1. blockKnownScanner - This input is responsible for whether a benign IP address that has been previously seen in more than 5 alerts should be blocked.
+1. *blockKnownScanner*: Whether a benign IP address that has been previously seen in more than 5 alerts should be blocked.

-2. reportIPAddress - This input is relevant for those who enabled AbuseIPDB integration, and is responsible for whether to report back to AbuseIPDB the IP address or not.
+2. *reportIPAddress*: (Relevant for an enabled AbuseIPDB integration) Whether to report the IP address to AbuseIPDB.

-3. AutoContainment - This input is responsible for whether to execute the following response actions automatically or manually:
+3. *AutoContainment*: Whether to execute the following response actions automatically or manually:
     1. Block indicators
     2. Quarantine file
     3. Disable user

-4. HostAutoContainment - This input is responsible for whether to execute Endpoint Isolation automatically or manually.
+4. *HostAutoContainment*: Whether to execute Endpoint Isolation automatically or manually.

 ### Playbook remediation plan

 In this playbook the remediation plan happens in two different phases:

-1. On an early stage of the playbook execution, if the IP address verdict is malicious, the IP will be blocked using the Block IP - Generic v3 playbook.
+1. At an early stage of the playbook execution, if the IP address verdict is malicious, the IP is blocked using the Block IP - Generic v3 playbook.
-2. On a later stage, the playbook executes the **Endpoint Investigation Plan** intended to look for additional activity involves the scanner IP address.
-On this phase, based on the results of the Endpoint Investigation Plan playbook, the SOC will be notified and the Containment Plan playbook will be executed.
+2. At a later stage, the playbook executes the **Endpoint Investigation Plan**, which searches for additional activity involving the scanner IP address.
+In this phase, based on the results of the Endpoint Investigation Plan playbook, the SOC is notified, and the Containment Plan playbook will be executed.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.